MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Enter the URLs for the browser game in the Job App Material on the Jobberwocky
 * Fix any last bugs in your Capstone Project.
 Update URL on Progress Tracker.
   * Make sure you go through the [checklist][capstone-checklist]
+  * **As soon as a project becomes so big you can't make visible improvements to it under an hour, stop working on it.**
 * Come in to office between 10:30 and 11am from now on.

 [capstone-checklist]: https://github.com/appacademy/capstone-project-curriculum/blob/master/readings/capstone-checklist.md